mogenius/docs/mogenius/docs/deploying-applications/cronjobs.md

 ### Cron settings
 Configure your CronJob with a schedule and some guardrails:
 - Cron expression: Your CronJob will be triggered according to this schedule.
 The syntax follows standardized cron expressions and you can use tools like crontab.guru to easily create your cron expression.
-- Number of allowed restarts: If your CronJob fails, this setting determines the number of restarts after which the job is considered unsuccessful.
-The job will be stopped and executed again according to the schedule.
+- Number of allowed restarts: If the job fails the pod will be restarted automatically.
+This setting determines the number of restarts after which the job is considered unsuccessful.
+The pod will be killed and and the job is executed again according to the schedule.
 - Maximum duration in seconds: This sets the limit of seconds that each job is allowed to run.
 If the job reaches this limit it will be stopped as unsuccessful.

 ### Resource limits